List an item to sell on Facebook Marketplace and learn how to create and print your shipping label and how to mark an item as shipped.

 The clock is ticking and you keep on turning.
 You thought you can fall asleep pretty soon but it's been few hours ago and you are still awake.
 And this is the part that is annoying because it is almost 2 am and you know the fact that you can only...

-We all are looking forward for the warm weather.
-But for a super hot summer, this desserts are the favorites in the Philippines and Filipinos abroad still sought after.
-These are easy to make that others prefer making it at home.
+These desserts are the favorites in the Philippines and Filipinos abroad still sought after during summer days.
+Here are easy to make summer desserts you can do at home.

 What could be more frustrating than having a bad grocery shopping day?
 You had your shopping list ready and you are all set but no one really knows how's your trip to the store is going to be.
 There are probably many other shopping tips online but...